BiStormLLC/sandy/README.md

 #   relationship between the host (your machine) and the guest, Sandy, we have
 #   diagrammed these using the physical IP address that VirtualBox established.
 #
+#   #Q : WHAT IS SANDY'S localhost IP ADDRESS?
+#   #A : Sandy establishes a virtual private network with your host machine.
+#        This virtual IP address is not accessible to the rest of your network.
+#        This is for 'hardening' your staging projects using this server.
+#        You can disable the network hardware on eth1 and above and still be
+#        able to access your Sandy server from http://192.168.33.10
+#
-#   #Q : WHAT IS SANDY'S IP ADDRESS?
+#   #Q : WHAT IS SANDY'S LAN IP ADDRESS?
 #   #A : Your router determines this.
 There are many ways to find it, but
 #        the easiest way is to run 'vagrant ssh' to connect into your Sandy server,
 #        then run 'ifconfig -a'.
 Sandy will show you her virtual networking hardware,
 #        which is actually your hosts's hardware.
 Typically, your 'eth0' adapter
 #        will display an inet addr for your router and 'eth1' or 'wlan0' items